 Golf ball stickers are also a nice idea for kids and there are various different designs available.
 Golfdotz are good quality, highly rated and sold online and in various large golf shops.
 This is an easy way to turn otherwise boring golf balls into cool golf balls for both kids and adults.

-Note that some "decorated" golf balls are not meant for regular play, will likely not perform very well, and may even be illegal to use in tournaments.
+Note that some "decorated" golf balls are not meant for regular play, will likely not perform very well, and may even not be legal to use in tournaments.
 An example of these would be balls found in baseball parks (e.g. with team logos), amusement centers, tourist attractions etc.

 Novelty Golf Balls

-Kids love novelty golf balls such as the floating ball, the unputtable ball (off balance), the unwinding ball and (especially) the exploding ball.
+Kids love novelty golf balls such as the floating ball, the unputtable ball (off-balance), the unwinding ball and the favorite for kids, the exploding ball.
 Make golf fun and grab a couple of exploding balls for the next outing with your kids!

 Lower compression golf balls can be a great option for kids - or anyone with a slower swing speed.
 An additional upside of a low spin golf ball is that that it also does not spin sideways as much and may reduce the impact of slices and hooks.
 Ideally you want a ball that will fly and stop about the same distance.